Welcome to our website. If you’re here, your son or daughter is likely interested in Army ROTC.

 Financial Resources.
 Because the Army needs nearly 5,000 new officers each year, Congress has allocated funds to ROTC to provide scholarships and incentives to attract the very best students into our programs.
 We also have amazing incentives to reward those students who choose to serve beyond their initial obligation term.
 For high school students, we have the National Scholarship process.
 This is a web-based application and process for HS juniors and seniors to complete.
 We award scholarships to the best high school students in the nation.
 These scholarships pay full tuition (regardless of in-state or out-of-state), books, and a living allowance each month of school.
 We also have some (very few) campus-based scholarships that I can personally give out each year.
 There is also a summer training program that college sophomores can attend to compete and qualify for a full 2-year scholarship.
 We also have incentives that pay bonuses to cadets who choose to go into the National Guard or Reserves, which means these officers fulfill their Army role “part-time”, and have a full-time regular job in any state.

 Note - for any Indiana resident, the National Guard is an AMAZING path to take to pay for college.
-And, after college/ROTC, you can still serve on Active Duty if you want, or in the Guard/Reserves in any state.
+And, after college/ROTC, you can serve in the Guard/Reserves in any state or ask to be allowed to compete for Active duty if you wish.
 If you’re interested in this, please contact our Scholarship and Enrollment Officer.
 If your child’s a high school sophomore, we can tell you how your student can not only get college paid for, but have significant income while going to college and being a student.

 I hope this letter helps you understand a little of what we do here, and why it’s vitally important that we commission only the very best officers to lead and to protect our nation.
 Please explore our website and contact us with any questions.